-Oshii-san summarized this perfectly in an interview where he explained why a basset hound—his companion in real life (apparently named Daniel!) appears in all of his movies, sometimes as the only living being: “This body you see before you is an empty shell.
-The dog represents my body.
-Human beings can be free only if they free themselves from their bodies.
-When I am playing around with my dog, I forget that I am a human being, and it’s only then that I feel free.”
-(Source: Wikipedia)
+Oshii-san summarized this perfectly when he explained why a basset hound—his companion in real life (apparently named Daniel!)—appears in all of his movies, sometimes as the only living being.
+He believes that the body is empty, like a shell, and the dog represents his body.
+In his view, people can be free if they are not in their shell/body.
+When he plays with his dog, he forgets that he is human, and he feels free.

-Now, with this explanation of Oshii-san’s view of human beings, I better understand his artistic vision as he expressed in our interview:
+Having heard Oshii-san’s view of human beings, I better understand his artistic vision.
+As he expressed in our interview:

-“I have a certain artistic consciousness, I believe.
-The reason why I make films.
-In my case, things like animals or mechanical objects, totally opposite of living things.
-The combination of opposite objects, I feel the beauty of it.
+“I have a certain artistic consciousness; it’s the reason why I make films.
+In my case, things like animals or mechanical objects are totally opposite of living things.
+In the combination of opposite objects, I feel the beauty of it.
 I am not really interested in what humans can express.
 What I deal [with] in my own films are machines, such as destructive weapons.
 I do feel a type of beauty in such things.
-The setting where no humans are part of, the beauty is established because there is no human involvement.
-I feel strongly beauty could be created that way.
-Ruins of buildings, where no humans are part of it.”
+In the setting that no humans are part of, the beauty is established because there is no human involvement.
+I feel strongly that beauty could be created that way—in ruins of buildings, where there are no humans.”

-The spirit of Portraits In Faith is that any and all paths to the Divine are good paths if they result in the person becoming kinder, more tolerant, loving individual able to contribute to the benefit of the universe and all creation.
+The spirit of Portraits in Faith is that any and all paths to the Divine are good if they result in a person becoming kinder, more tolerant, and loving, and thus able to contribute for the benefit of the universe and all creation.
 I cannot think of a more accessible metaphor for God than the unconditional love and groundedness provided by dogs and other pets.
-My time with Mamoru Oshii also reminded me of how complicated human beings can make life and often spirituality is about blocking out the language and the voices that distract us from our sacred nature.
+My time with Mamoru Oshii reminded me of how complicated human beings can make life, and how spirituality is often about blocking out the language and the voices that distract us from our sacred nature.